facebookresearch/hydra/website/docs/advanced/override_grammar/extended.md

 </div>

 #### Casting ranges
-Ranges can be cast to float or int, resulting in start,stop and step being cast and thus the range elements being cast.
+Ranges can be cast to float or int, resulting in start, stop and step being cast and thus the range elements being cast.

 <div className="row">
 <div className="col col--6">